jassol/AsyncAlgos2004Cohort/Wednesday.md

 hare                 ^

          1  2  3  4  3  2  1        stack: [1, 2, 3]
-tortoise          ^
-hare                       ^        end of linked list detected by the hare; we stop adding to the stack & skip current tortoise node
+tortoise          ^                 we stop adding to the stack & skip current tortoise node... hare                       ^        ... because the end of linked list is detected by the hare

          1  2  3  4  3  2  1        stack: [1, 2]
 tortoise             ^              current node matches last node in stack so pop it off